Welcome to the FAERF Institute

 “It was soon obvious that when we took the time needed to care for our employees, and customers following a traumatic event and practiced the principles of Human Services Response™ our organization would benefit as well.”

-Chris has a Bachelor of Arts Degree in Broadcast Communications with a Minor in Journalism from the University of Northern Iowa.
-He has also earned an Aviation Program Management certificate in Airport Business Operations from Embry Riddle Aeronautical University.
+Chris has a Bachelor of Arts degree in Broadcast Communications, with a Minor in Journalism, from the University of Northern Iowa.
+He also earned an Aviation Program Management certificate in Airport Business Operations from Embry-Riddle Aeronautical University.
+Chris is an active member of several professional organizations, including the American Association of Airport Executives (AAAE) and Airports Council International North America.
+Additionally, he is an aviation-specific trainer with the American Red Cross.

 Michelle Bauman